 - Contact Us

 Dr. Sylvia Rimm is a child psychologist and clinical professor at Case University School of Medicine, author, newspaper and magazine columnist, and radio/TV personality.
-For a free newsletter about ADHD (attention deficit hyperactivity disorder), send a self-addressed, stamped envelope and a note with your topic request to P.O.
+For free newsletters entitled So Your Child is Gifted, Sibling Rivalry, and/or Fears and Fearful Children, send a self-addressed, stamped envelope for each newsletter and a note with your topic request to P.O.
 Box 32, Watertown, WI, 53094.
 Read Dr. Rimm’s Articles for Parents and Teachers and submit family questions online at www.sylviarimm.com.
 All questions are answered.